 Additional informartion: LMU press release

-In this recent Nature Letter (Nature, 2013), we report the crystal structure of the evolutionarily conserved FACT chaperone domain Spt16M in complex with the H2A–H2B heterodimer, shedding light on how the complex promotes the activity of enzymes that require nucleosome reorganization.
+In this Nature Letter (Nature, 2013), we report the crystal structure of the evolutionarily conserved FACT chaperone domain Spt16M in complex with the H2A–H2B heterodimer, shedding light on how the complex promotes the activity of enzymes that require nucleosome reorganization.

 Additional information: LMU press release